Before setting off

 The finish line is located on St Peters Street in front of the iconic City Hall.

-Once you have finished, we will direct you along St Giles Street where you’ll pass a water station, collect your Run Norwich 2024 medal, a banana, and a well-deserved souvenir bag (more goodies will be available in the Runner Recharge Zone in the Race Village)
+Once you have finished, we will direct you along St Giles Street where you’ll pass a water station, collect your Run Norwich 2025 medal (if you opted in), a banana, and a well-deserved souvenir bag (more goodies will be available in the Runner Recharge Zone in the Race Village)

 This area is reserved for runners only.
 Our marshals will direct you along St Giles Street to exit this secure area, where you can then meet your family and friends.
 Please note that we will be encouraging all runners and spectators away from this area to alleviate any congestion.
 We recommend arranging to meet your friends and family in the Race Village area.